Curing

 • Cure mixtures and curing solutions do not work on frozen meat.
 Meat must be first thawed.

-• Dry curing is the prefered method to cure meat for production of sausages.
+• Dry curing is the preferred method to cure meat for the production of sausages.

-• Sodium nitrate is used in production of meats that will be cured for at least 4 weeks - large hams or dry sausages.
+• Sodium nitrate is used to produce meats that will be cured for at least 4 weeks - large hams or dry sausages.

-• A characteristic quality of fresh cured meat is its grey color wchich comes on minutes after adding nitrite to the meat.
+• A characteristic quality of fresh cured meat is its grey color, which comes minutes after adding nitrite.

 • The cured meat will achieve its characteristic pink color when heated to 130° F (54° C) or higher.
-Best curing color achieved by cooking cured meat to 161° F ( 72° C) inside temperature.
+The best curing color is achieved by cooking cured meat to 161° F ( 72° C) inside temperature.

 • When using sodium ascorbate or sodium erythorbate in curing solution, it should be used within 24 hours because their reaction with nitrite will lower the nitrite level of the solution and its effectiveness.

-• Phosphates should be used only with wet cure.
-They increrase the water holding capacities of cured products.
+• Phosphates should be used only with a wet cure.
+They increase the water-holding capacities of cured products.

 • The length of curing (dry cure method) is seven days per inch of thickness of meat.